Recording with a Telinga Parabolic

 I’ve been birding and into bird photography for well over 20 years now and in the past several years began trying to record nature sounds, 1st using one of the inexpensive handheld recorders (with limited success), then on to a more robust and expandable Sony PCM D100 with a handheld mic that I’ve had great success with and used for several years (and still use when the situation calls for it).

-Then Sound Devices came out with the Mixpre series of recorders in the summer of 2017, I purchased a Sound Devices Mixpre-6 shortly after they came out and expanded my library of microphones to include my 1st xlr mics and what a difference with their balanced cables (goodbye cell phone interference!) and wide range of mic options.
+Then in the summer of 2017 Sound Devices came out with the Mixpre series of recorders and I purchased a Sound Devices Mixpre-6 shortly after and expanded my library of microphones to include my 1st xlr mics and what a difference with their balanced cables (goodbye cell phone interference!) and wide range of mic options.

 I’ve been recording at home overnight for almost a year and a half now utilizing the clean pre-amps of the Mixpre-6 with an Audio-technica BP4025 mic and a Rycote Baby Ball Gag on the deck with the cable run back into the kitchen through the window.
 I was amazed in the 1st few months at just how often Owls call in the neighborhood and had tons of fun listening to and trying to id the birds flying over during migration.

 I took this setup to the west coast of Florida the week before Xmas in 2017 spending quite a bit of time recording at Corkscrew Swamp Sanctuary.
 Here’s a 30 minute sample: